egordorichev/BurningKnight/item_ideas.md

 ### items

 * smth that alters your bullet effect all the time, aka 3 dollar bill
-* items that gives each buff (broken armor is left only i think)
+* items that gives each buff (broken armor is left only i think, and slowness)

 * guitar weapon